A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: Numerical experiments

 In the next experiment we extract the convergence in the vector potential $\MagPot$.
-We fix a small mesh size $H = 2^{-5}$ for the order parameter, vary the mesh size $h = 2^{-\{ 2,3,4,5,6,7\}}$ for the vector potential, and compute the errors $\| \MagPot - \mathbf{A}_{h,2}^{\mbox{ FEM}}\|_{\mathbf{H}^1}$ and $\| \MagPot - \mathbf{A}_{h,2}^{\mbox{ FEM}}\|_{\mathbf{L}^2}$.
+We fix a small mesh size $H = 2^{-5}$ for the order parameter, vary the mesh size $h = 2^{-\{ 2,3,4,5,6 \}}$ for the vector potential, and compute the errors $\| \MagPot - \mathbf{A}_{h,2}^{\mbox{ FEM}}\|_{\mathbf{H}^1}$ and $\| \MagPot - \mathbf{A}_{h,2}^{\mbox{ FEM}}\|_{\mathbf{L}^2}$.
 Again all other parameters are set as before and we can now expect that the overall error is dominated by the error in the vector potential $\MagPot$.
-The results are shown in Figure \ref{fig:conv_A_opt} where we can see that the $\mathbf{H}^1$-error decays in a clear asymptotic phase with a rate of two w.r.t. $h$ after a short pre-asymptotic phase for the larger values $\kappa = 18$ and $\kappa = 24$.
-The pre-asymptotic phase is now explained by the resolution condition $\deltah \lesssim \Csol^{-1/3} \kappa^{-1/3}$.
+The results are shown in Figure \ref{fig:conv_A_opt} where we can see that the $\mathbf{H}^1$-error decays in a clear asymptotic phase with a rate of two w.r.t. $h$ after a pre-asymptotic phase which increases in $\kappa$.
+This pre-asymptotic phase is now explained by the resolution condition $\deltah \lesssim \kappa^{-\varepsilon} \Csol^{-1}$ which is needed for a quasi-best-approximation or at least $\deltah \lesssim \kappa^{-(1 + \varepsilon)/3} \Csol^{-1/3}$ to compensate the additional higher order error terms.
 This coincides with our theoretical findings from Theorem \ref{thrm:main-results}.
-But, in view of the $\kappa$-dependence, we see that the convergence curves are almost exactly on top of each other, although we did not include any $\kappa$-scaling of the $\mathbf{H}^1$-error.
-This clearly indicates that our error estimates of order $\mathcal{O}(\kappa h^2)$ might be suboptimal w.r.t. $\kappa$ as an implication of a possibly suboptimal estimate of $\| \MagPot \|_{\mathbf{H}^3}$ in the analysis; see Remark \ref{rem:A_in_H3} for a more detailed discussion.
-For the $\mathbf{L}^2$-error we also observe a clear third order convergence rate w.r.t. the mesh size in the asymptotic phase, i.e., for small values of $h$ and small values of $\kappa = 6,12,18$.
-The curves for $\kappa = 18$ and $\kappa = 24$ show a significant pre-asymptotic regime from $h=2^{-2}$ to $h=2^{-3}$ as for the $\mathbf{H}^1$ error, but it is too small to allow for any further conclusions about its $\kappa$-dependence.
-The curve for $\kappa =24$ shows an unstable third order convergence for $h^{-3}$ to $h^{-7}$, which indicates pollution by further pre-asymptotic effects, but again does not allow for any reliable conclusions.
-Nevertheless, as for the $\mathbf{H}^1$-error, we see no $\kappa$-dependence of the $\mathbf{L}^2$-error (apart from the $\kappa=24$ curve) which again points to suboptimality of our estimates in the $\kappa$-scaling.
-Besides this, the experiment confirms our theoretical results w.r.t. the vector potential.
+In view of the $\kappa$-dependence the situation is more unclear.
+First, Figure \ref{fig:conv_A_opt} left shows that for the small values of $\kappa$ and in the asymptotic phase the convergence curves lie almost exactly on top of each other, although the error is not scaled with one order of $\kappa$ as it would have been expected from Theorem \ref{thrm:main-results}.
+This indicates that our error estimates of order $\mathcal{O}(\kappa h^2)$ might be suboptimal w.r.t. $\kappa$ as an implication of a possibly suboptimal estimate of $\| \MagPot \|_{\mathbf{H}^3}$ in the analysis; see Remark \ref{rem:A_in_H3} for a more detailed discussion.
+We also observe a clear third-order convergence rate with respect to the mesh size for the $L^2$-error in the asymptotic phase, i.e., for small values of $h$ after a pre-asymptotic phase, which is again explained by the resolution condition.
+The dependence of the $L^2$-error on $\kappa$ is again much more complicated since we observe the $\mathcal{O}(\kappa^\varepsilon \Csol h^3)$ error term from Theorem \ref{thrm:main-results}, for which the dependence on $\kappa$ enters through the coercivity constant $\Csol$.
+We found that the error scales best with $\kappa^{-1}$ in a range of integer powers, but we cannot draw a precise conclusion about the dependence on $\kappa$ since it is unknown for the coercivity constant $\Csol$.
+We note that plotting the error over $\kappa$ does not provide any additional information that would allow us to draw a clear conclusion.
+At this point, we can conclude that the numerical findings align with our theoretical findings, though they may indicate that our estimates in the $\kappa$-scaling are suboptimal with regard to the vector potential.